Common shepherd's purse

 Distribution

 The common shepherd's purse is a cosmopolitan and widespread throughout the world in temperate and mountainous tropical regions.
-It reproduces mainly by self-pollination and is therefore not dependent on pollination by bees, making its population very robust.
+It reproduces mainly by self-pollination and is therefore not dependent on bee pollination, making its population very robust.
 The plant grows on nutrient-rich soils, especially in gardens and fields as a weed and in ruderal areas such as rubble heaps and mounds.

 Service